-Rob held a number of senior managerial and leadership roles in local government and with the Welsh Government.
-He started out as a social worker in South Wales and was latterly Director of Social Services and Children for Wales at the Welsh Government.
-He was a Visiting Professor at the University of South Wales and an Honorary Research Fellow at Cardiff University.
-He is now a writer about nature and landscape and is working towards and MA in Nature and Travel Writing.
-He is committed to protecting and promoting wildlife in Wales, supporting people to deliver citizen centred public services, walking the coasts and hills of Wales and the family organic allotment.
-Rob chairs Wildlife Trusts Wales as well as the Wildlife Trust of South and West Wales.
-He sits on The Big Lottery Wales Committee.
+Rob is committed to the restoration and promotion of wildlife.
+He is a Trustee and was for six years Chair of the Wildlife Trust of South and West Wales.
+He is Chair Wildlife Trust Wales.
+He recently completed an MA in Nature and Travel Writing to enhance his work as a writer about nature and landscape.
+He held a number of senior managerial and leadership roles in local government and with the Welsh Government.
+He started out as a social worker in South Wales, completing his career as Director of Social Services and Children for Wales at the Welsh Government.
+He has an MSc in Public Management, was Visiting Professor at the University of South Wales and an Honorary Research Fellow at Cardiff University.
+He enjoys walking the coasts and hills of Wales and working on the family organic allotment.

 Jo has wide-ranging experience in the NGO sector, including in communications, environmental policy, advocacy, strategy development and stakeholder engagement.
 She was Project Director for the World Forum on Natural Capital, which ran three times between 2013 and 2017 with the most recent event bringing over 700 delegates from 60 countries to Edinburgh.
 Jo is on the Steering Group for the Scottish Conservation Finance Project, as well as the Scottish Forum on Natural Capital.
 She is Chief Executive of the Scottish Wildlife Trust, Scotland’s leading nature conservation charity, and a board member at Turning Point Scotland.